0x6b/ccc-jj/README.md

-# ccc-jj
+# jc

 A Jujutsu (jj) auto-committer CLI tool that uses Claude to generate commit messages from diffs.

 ## Description

-`ccc-jj` is a standalone command-line tool that automatically generates commit messages for your Jujutsu workspace changes using Claude AI.
+`jc` is a standalone command-line tool that automatically generates commit messages for your Jujutsu workspace changes using Claude AI.
 It discovers your jj workspace, extracts diffs, generates appropriate commit messages via the Claude CLI, and creates commits.

 ## Features